-Open source CRM is customizable software that manages contacts and deals.
-It is often free to download but typically requires technical savvy to implement and utilize.
-We compared twenty programs for basic functionality, installation difficulty, technical support, and overall ease of use to arrive at the best six for small business.
+Open source customer relationship management (CRM) software is a customizable application that manages contacts and deals.
+It is often free to download but typically requires advanced technical ability to implement and use.
+We compared a variety of solutions for functionality, installation difficulty, technical support, and overall ease of use to arrive at the best six for small business.

 How We Evaluated Open Source CRMs

-Open source CRMs are used by businesses that want customizable contact and lead management software without ongoing subscription costs or that want an on-premise solution offering more control over their data.
-However, they are complicated to implement and can still cost businesses in terms of in-house IT support.
+Open source CRM software is used by businesses wanting contact and lead management functionality that can be highly customized to their unique sales process and hosted on-premise to give them more control over their data.
+However, they can be complicated to implement, sometimes requiring in-house IT support.
 Therefore, it is important to consider an open source CRM’s technical requirements and functionality, as well as proprietary options.

 The criteria we used to evaluate the best open source CRM include:

 - License and support costs

 - Comparable CRM features likes contact, deal, and opportunity management